 - A determination of whether the child will attend the same school previously attended prior to any placement change; and

 - If the child must transfer to a different school:

 - Efforts made to allow the child to remain at the school he or she attended at the time of removal or any placement change;

 - Distance of the school the child will be attending from the child’s current placement;

 - Documentation supporting the determination that a transfer of schools is in the best interest of the child;

-- The name of the school the child will be attending while in OOHC;
+- The name of the school the child will be attending while in OOHC; and

 - Regularly updated medical documentation that verifies that a child is incapable of attending school; 2

-- Facilitates an educational assessment through the local education agency (LEA) to be completed and submitted to the court of competent jurisdiction within sixty (60) days of commitment;
+- Facilitates an educational assessment through the local education agency (LEA) to be completed and submitted to the court of competent jurisdiction within sixty (60) working days of commitment;

-- Incorporates appropriate contacts, with teachers or school staff member to gather information as part of ongoing assessment and service delivery;
+- Incorporates appropriate contacts with teachers or school staff member to gather information as part of ongoing assessment and service delivery;

 - In cooperation with the caregiver, maintains contact with the child’s early intervention service provider or school staff to: